-Releases from Lake Austin are made as needed to meet customer needs, replace water that evaporated from Lady Bird Lake and along the lower river, and to supplement the natural flow of the lower river for environmental flow requirements.
+Releases from Lake Austin are made as needed to meet downstream customer needs, replace water that evaporated from Lady Bird Lake and along the lower river, and to supplement the natural flow of the lower river for environmental flow requirements.

-Customers taking water from the Colorado River downstream of Lake Austin include Fayette Power Project, industrial customers in Matagorda County, the City of Pflugerville, Decker Creek Power Station, Lost Pines Power Park and others.
+Customers that take water from the Colorado River downstream of Lake Austin include Fayette Power Project, industrial customers in Matagorda County, the City of Pflugerville, Decker Creek Power Station, Lost Pines Power Park and others.
 Environmental flow requirements include TCEQ requirements to maintain instream flows along the lower Colorado River and supply freshwater inflows to Matagorda Bay and estuary.